phpearth/docs/articles/oop/design-patterns/object-pool.md

 are responsible for limiting the number of objects they will create, then the ReusablePool class will have a method for specifying the maximum number of objects to be created.
 That method is indicated in the above diagram as setMaxPoolSize.

-## Example

-Object pool pattern is similar to an office warehouse.
-When a new employee is hired, office manager has to prepare a work space for them.
-They figure whether or not there's a spare equipment in the office warehouse.
-If so, they use it.
-If not, they place an order to purchase new equipment from store.
-In case if an employee is fired, their equipment is moved to warehouse, where it could be taken when new work place will be needed.

 ## Rules